Erotemic/netharn/README.rst

      this results a few times.
 You can use the code in examples/cifar.py to see if you can too (please tell me if you cannot).
    * The YOLO example is based of of EAVise's excellent lightnet (https://gitlab.com/EAVISE/lightnet/) package.
-   * I reimplemented the CocoAPI (see nh.data.coco_api), because I had some (probably minor) issue with the original implementation.
+   * I reimplemented the CocoAPI (see netharn.data.coco_api), because I had some (probably minor) issue with the original implementation.
 I've extended it quite a bit, and I'd recommend using it.
    * The metric-learning example requires code requires the ibeis software: